beeware/Python-Apple-support/USAGE.md

 The easist way to use these packages is by creating a project with `Briefcase
 <https://github.com/beeware/briefcase>`__.
 Briefcase will download pre-compiled
-versions of these support packages, and add them to an XCode project (or pre-build stub application, in the case of macOS).
+versions of these support packages, and add them to an Xcode project (or pre-build stub application, in the case of macOS).

 ## The manual way